Inside: The Lord used the influence of Timothy’s mother and grandmother in bringing him to saving faith.

-I am reminded of your sincere faith, a faith that dwelt first in your grandmother Lois and your mother Eunice and now, I am sure, dwells in you as well.~ 2 Timothy 1:5 ESV
+I am reminded of your sincere faith, a faith that dwelt first in your grandmother Lois and your mother Eunice and now, I am sure, dwells in you as well.

-Now that I am a grandmother that verse still draws me to be mindful of continuing to nurture not just the faith of my now adult children, but of my grand babies.
+Now that I am a grandmother, that verse still draws me to be mindful of continuing to nurture not just the faith of my now-adult children, but my grandbabies.
 It is a reminder to teach them God’s Word at a young age.
-The Lord used the influence of Timothy’s mother and grandmother in bringing him to a saving faith.
-Not only a saving faith but they instructed him in the Scriptures (2 Timothy 3:14-17).The Lord used the influence of Timothy's mother and grandmother in bringing him to saving faith.
+The Lord used the influence of Timothy’s mother and grandmother in bringing him to saving faith.
+The Lord also used them in instructing Timothy in the Scriptures (2 Timothy 3:14-17).The Lord used the influence of Timothy's mother and grandmother in bringing him to saving faith.

-Encouragement to Moms with Unbelieving Husbands & Single Parents
+Encouragement to Moms with Unbelieving Husbands & Single Parents:

-Ways to Influence Our Children in the Faith
+Ways to Influence Our Children in the Faith:

-When our faith is genuine it is contagious and our kids will see that best lived out as we humbly walk with our Savior from day to day.
+When our faith is genuine, it is contagious, and our kids will see that best lived out as we humbly walk with our Savior from day to day.

-Love for God’s Word
+Love for God’s Word:

 The main way any of us learn how to love and serve and know God is through His Word.
 This means it must be read and taught.
 Make church a priority in your family and instill a love for the family of God within your home.
-Mama you must grow to love God’s Word because you can’t give them something you yourself don’t possess.
-If they see it isn’t important in your life it probably won’t be important in theirs.
+Mama, you must grow to love God’s Word because you can’t give them something you don’t possess.
+If they see it isn’t a priority in your life, it probably won’t be important in theirs.

 Read God’s Word to your children from the time they are young.
-Teach them to memorize God’s Word, sing hymns and spiritual songs together, pray together and most importantly share the Gospel with them time and time again.
+Teach them to memorize God’s Word, sing hymns and spiritual songs together, pray together and, most importantly, share the Gospel with them time and time again.

 This quote from Charles Spurgeon was shared from when he overheard his mom praying for the salvation of her children: